Whispers, 30 x 40 inches, mixed media on canvas

-The Ghost and The Meditator, two canvases each 30 x 40 inches, acrylic and charcoal on canvas
+The Ghost and The Meditator, two separate canvases each 30 x 40 inches, acrylic and charcoal on canvas

-The orgasm portrait series was a project I began during my senior year at University, and completed when I was 23.
+The orgasm portrait series was a project I began during my senior year at University and completed when I was 23.
 Interestingly, these paintings – their colors and compositions – are not necessarily my aesthetic or something I would want to hang on my wall.
 A lot of them are actually quite overpowering.
 It’s interesting to watch people look at the paintings when they don’t know the stories behind them.
 Some people find the paintings more intriguing, others become embarrassed or retreat.
 In total, I interviewed 40+ people – half were men, and half were women.
 Two paintings depicted couples.
 I compiled all of their stories along with my visual interpretation of their words (the paintings) and some more thoughts into an ebook, but have also included a few of the stories below.

 Artist’s statement: I have created paintings of sexual energy via the experience of the orgasm by interviewing many members of society.
 Orgasm Portraits has been an exercise in transformation and an exploration of character intended to celebrate the similarities and differences among people in an unconventional way.

 One of my original objectives was to make abstract art more accessible by depicting an experience we all share, but interpreting one of our more intimate moments, like orgasm, opened the door to many possibilities.
-A major theme this project is the sublimation of one kind of energy into another.
+A major theme of this project is the sublimation of one kind of energy into another.
 I have taken the words and feelings that others have shared with me and turned them into a painting in an attempt to create a language that is unique for this series and for each portrait within the series.

 The interviewees’ description inspires the form, and the energy inspires the palette.
 Energy includes everything that is not said, such as tone of voice and body language.
 Orgasms themselves are raw and unfiltered, however, as they are verbalized they become more refined and manipulated.
 This affects how the paint is applied and layered.
 I take as many details as I can into account as I create compositions because it is morally imperative for me to remain as truthful as possible to the individuals whose portraits I paint, just as they have been generous in sharing such deeply personal experiences with me.